aellis77/I-adore-these-repos/README.md

 9. Google's quantaum computing project : Cirq and OpenFermion-Cirq

-10. Google's AI project for graphs : tensorflow (https://opensource.google.com)
+10. Well, not adore, but more intriguied, Google's AI project for graphs : tensorflow (https://opensource.google.com)